MIMI-wfp/MIMI1-archive/CONTRIBUTING.md

 Therefore please create a new branch for any code that is a work in progress, and name your branch according to the following naming convention: `author_keyword1_keyword2`

-* `author`: Please include your name so that it is clear who is responsible for this branch
+* `author`: Please include your initials so that it is clear who is responsible for this branch
 * `keyword1`: A first keyword that relates to the project or analysis that you are working on
 * `keyword2`: A second keyword that relates to the project or analysis that you are working on

-For example, if Mo Osman is working on modelling fortification scenarios in Nigeria, he may choose to name his branch: `MO_fortification_nigeria`
+For example, if Mohammed Osman is working on modelling fortification scenarios in Nigeria, he may choose to name his branch: `MO_fortification_nigeria`

 If you would like to learn more about branches, please read the following [documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches)